huntdatacenter/docs/docs/faq/compute.md

 :::

 ## Software

 ### Can I bring my own software?

 Yes.
-You can install your own software in your lab environment under our _bring-your-own-software_ policy, for example, with the following syntax:
+You can install your own software in your lab environment under our _bring-your-own-software_ policy.

+### How do I install my own software?

+A quick way to install software packages is to use the built in [apt package tool](https://itsfoss.com/apt-get-linux-guide/) in Ubuntu:

 ```bash
 sudo apt install <packagename>